 Whenever a classified position has a bona fide requirement for regular use of competent skills in more than one language, and/or sign language (AMESLAN), and/or Braille, the Employer will authorize premium pay of two (2) steps above the level normally assigned for that position, except for those instances where the position is allocated to a class that specifies these skills.
 The Chief may refer an employee to testing of his choice and at Department expense if competency for conversational language skills is in question.

+20.9 Education Pay

+Employees who provide proof of a degree from an accredited college or institution shall receive an education incentive each July 1 (or pro-rated if hired after July 1st) based on the following schedule:

+AA/AS Degree: $500.00

+BA/BA Degree: $1,000.00

+MA/MS Degree: $1,200.00

-ARTICLE 21 LEGAL DEFENSE
+ARTICLE 21 – LEGAL DEFENSE

 21.1 Indemnification.
 If a bargaining unit employee becomes a defendant in a civil liability suit arising out of actions taken or not taken in the course of their employment for the State, the employee has the right to request representation and indemnification through the Employer according to RCW 4.92.

-ARTICLE 22 Title IX
+ARTICLE 22 – Title IX

 22.1 The Parties agree to continue to discuss Title IX and its application to this union during the life of this agreement.